-Almost everyone in Chicago and throughout Illinois has had a dog or had a neighbor with a dog.
-Though our memories are full of fond recollections of the happy, loyal and friendly pets we, there are some dogs that become aggressive and bite.
-A Chicago dog bite lawyer helps you recover fair compensation.
+Almost everyone in Chicago and throughout Illinois has had a dog or a neighbor with a dog.
+Though our memories are full of fond recollections of the happy, loyal and friendly pets, there are some dogs that become aggressive and bite.
+When a bite occurs, a Chicago dog bite lawyer helps you recover fair compensation.

 Who is the owner of the dog?

 In Illinois, the dog owner is responsible for a dog that injures someone.
 Often the identity of the owner is clear, but sometimes the identity is unknown or is complicated.
 In cases with an unknown owner, an investigation is necessary to see if it is reasonably possible to determine who the owner is.
 Often dogs have tags or micro-chips identifying their owner.
 Other times a dog bites someone when it is in the possession of a third party or when it is not clear who (among known people) actually owns the dog.
 In these cases determining the responsible person involves investigation of the facts as well as application of legal principles.